-If you’re having a winter wedding, don’t panic.
-All these problems are small and totally unavoidable if you do some preparations beforehand.
+If, due to the pandemic, you have decided to change your plans & opt for a winter wedding, don’t panic.
+All of the problems that are a wedding in the colder months throws up are small and totally unavoidable if you do some preparations beforehand.
 Here are some simple tips and tricks to ensure your winter wedding is the best day of your life!

 Invest in Winter Accessories